-Purchasing the right size kayak is a big decision.
-Most people start out asking how long of a kayak they need.
-And the next thing they look at is width.
-It’s normal for beginning kayakers to see all the available options and get confused, so they end up choosing a kayak that’s not properly sized for their weight.
+A kayak’s weight limit is one of the most important things to consider when purchasing the right size kayak for you.
+It’s normal for beginning kayakers to see all the available kayak length and width options and get confused, so they end up choosing a kayak that’s not properly sized for their weight.
 Hopefully, we’re going to help you avoid that mistake with this article.

 So, here are the details on how to find out what size kayak you need for your specific weight.

 Maximum Capacity is really just the most weight you can put in a kayak and still keep it afloat.
 It’s a kayak’s literal weight limit, beyond which it almost sinks or gets unstable and capsizes easily.

 The maximum capacity of a kayak is determined by three things:

 Kayak manufacturer’s use those three measurements and engineering formulas to determine what any given kayak’s maximum capacity is.

 But here’s the rub—there isn’t really an agreed upon standard amongst kayak manufacturers for how to measure maximum capacity.
 Each manufacturer does things just a little bit differently.

 NOTE: Maximum capacity load includes not only your weight, but all of your gear, your paddle, and the weight of anything you’re bringing with you on the kayak.